 Between February 6, 2014 and March 15, 2014 a total of 529 physicians, nurse practitioners, physician assistants, nurses, pharmacists and medical students participated in the online CME activity “Optimizing Dose Intensity for Patients with Metastatic Renal Cell Carcinoma.”
 An assessment of the learning activity revealed an improvement in the knowledge and competence of the participants, who hailed from 45 different countries and 40 different U.S. states.

-The goal of the activity, which features a video recap of a Grand Rounds presentation given by Dr. Roberto Pili, Chief, Genitourinary Section and Leader, Genitourinary Program, Department of Medicine, Roswell Park Cancer Institute and Dr. Michael Krabak, CCS Oncology, on November 1, 2013, is to improve clinician knowledge and self-reported performance with the aspects of clinical care for patients with metastatic renal cell carcinoma (mRCC); namely, choosing therapy, optimizing dose, and managing side effects with particular focus on vascular endothelial growth factor tyrosine kinase inhibitors.
+The goal of the activity, which features a video recap of a Grand Rounds presentation given by Dr. Roberto Pili, Chief, Genitourinary Section and Leader, Genitourinary Program, Department of Medicine, Roswell Park Comprehensive Cancer Center and Dr. Michael Krabak, CCS Oncology, on November 1, 2013, is to improve clinician knowledge and self-reported performance with the aspects of clinical care for patients with metastatic renal cell carcinoma (mRCC); namely, choosing therapy, optimizing dose, and managing side effects with particular focus on vascular endothelial growth factor tyrosine kinase inhibitors.